snaplet/docs-old/docs/04-references/data-operations/04-reduce.md

 ### Keep Disconnected Tables (keepDisconnectedTables: boolean)

-When set to true, all the tables that are not connected (via forgein key relationships) to the tables defined in targets will be included in the snapshot.
+When set to true, all the tables (with all its data) that are not connected (via forgein key relationships) to the tables defined in targets will be included in the snapshot.
 When set to false, all the tables that are not connected to the target tables will be excluded from the snapshot.

 ### Excluding tables from subset